AirWalk-Digital/airview/README.md

 ### Airview Demo

-A demonostration of the integration of `airview-ui`, `airview-cms`, `airview-mock-server` and `airview-cms-api` packages.
+A demonstration of the integration of `airview-ui`, `airview-cms`, `airview-mock-server` and `airview-cms-api` packages.
 The demo acts as a development environment and an ideal canvas to talk through features or issues, without having to hit a real GitHub repo or GitHub API.
 [Learn more](https://github.com/AirWalk-Digital/airview/tree/main/apps/airview-demo)

 ### Airview API Demo